Contact us

 Treatment for PCP addiction typically involves a combination of medical detoxification, behavioral therapy, and psychosocial support.
 Detox helps manage withdrawal symptoms, while therapies like cognitive-behavioral therapy (CBT) address the underlying psychological issues and help modify harmful behaviors.
 According to Domino EF. et al. 1979, “Treatment of Phencyclidine Intoxication,” comprehensive rehabilitation programs include group therapy, family counseling, and aftercare planning to support long-term recovery.

-- Contingency Management (CM): Provides rewards for maintaining sobriety and participating in treatment programs.
+• Contingency Management (CM): Rewards sobriety and treatment participation.

-While there are no specific medications approved for treating PCP addiction, certain drugs are used to manage withdrawal symptoms and co-occurring mental health disorders.
+• Medication: No specific medications treat PCP addiction.
+Certain drugs manage withdrawal symptoms and co-occurring mental health disorders.

 How to Prevent PCP Addiction?